zaiisao/Documentation/en/Voice/channel_encryption_android.md

 title: Channel Encryption
 description:
 platform: Android
-updatedAt: Mon May 18 2020 08:29:03 GMT+0800 (CST)
+updatedAt: Tue May 26 2020 02:56:51 GMT+0800 (CST)
 ---
 # Channel Encryption
 This page introduces various encryption modes.
 Choose one that best suits your needs.

 <div class="alert note"><li>Both Communication and Live Broadcast support channel encryption.
-For live broadcasts, if you need to push streams to the CDN, do not use channel encryption.<br><li>Ensure that both receivers and senders use channel encryption, otherwise, you may meet undefined behaviors such as no voice and black screen.</br></div>
+For live broadcasts, if you need to push streams to the CDN, do not use channel encryption.<br><li>Ensure that both receivers and senders use the same encryption scheme.
+Otherwise, you may meet undefined behaviors such as no voice and black screen.</br></div>

 The following diagram describes the encrypted data transmission process:
 ![](https://web-cdn.agora.io/docs-files/1589768973253)